The Soul Queen of New OrleansHour 1

-Irma Thomas returns to Music Inside Out for a whole new, fresh, hot buttered and yummy conversation.
-The Queen of New Orleans Soul pays her respects to some of her musical influences and talks about the bottom line of a Grammy Award.
+A few weeks after our first interview, Irma Thomas returned to Music Inside Out for a whole new, fresh, hot buttered and yummy conversation.
+The Queen of New Orleans Soul paid her respects to some of her musical influences and talked about the bottom line of a Grammy Award.
 Turns out, there’s a reason why they call it show business.

-NPR has designated Irma Thomas’ voice as one of the best ever.
+NPR has designated Irma Thomas’s voice as one of the best ever.
 But a voice doesn’t guarantee career success.
 From what Thomas says, more than 50 years on stage is a testament to her fans.
-Also in this episode, we give the last word to a virtual unknown in entertainment — you have to listen to find out!
+Also in this program, we give the last word to a virtual unknown in entertainment — you have to listen to find out!

 The image on the homepage was photographed by © Alison Klein, WEBN News 2008